 Within two minutes, the floor around you looked like the kind you might see at an after-school daycare program.

 “What’s so damn heavy?”, I’m sure your brain was shouting.
 You could feel the pressure.
 You were starting to sweat, you knew you were the center of unwanted attention in that moment.
 The guy who helped you carry in all that crap from the curb was looking at you…no, staring at you.
 Other ticketing agents were taking note.

 The baggage handler behind the counter, waiting for you to finish up and get your stuff on the scale, was being patient, but hey, he’s got other things to do.
 Meanwhile, your ticketing agent was once again glancing at her wristwatch and realizing coldly that it’s only 5:30 in the morning and her day has but just begun.

 She’s silently wondering why she told you that she’d be willing to wait instead of moving on to the next passenger and making you get the eff outta the way and then back in line with your sorry ass once you wrapped up this fiasco.
 Why did she pretend to care about how much the airline was going to charge you in overweight baggage fees and the damage that would do to your wallet?

 What was she thinking, being nice and saying anything at all, she wondered.
 “I won’t be doing that again today”, she assured herself.

-Your musical suitcases game dragged on, and then the music in your head must have stopped.
+Your musical suitcases game dragged on, and then the tune in your head must have stopped.
 Zipping up one of the offending pieces of luggage, you jumped up and hefted it onto the cold metal plate of the industrial scale at the counter.
 All of you waited for this judge to wordlessly return its verdict.